todogroup/osposurvey/2019/questions.md

 * COMCAST
 * SAP
 * Pivotal
-* HPE
+* Facebook
-* Salesforce.com
+* Salesforce

-42. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
+39. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
 * Extremely influential
 * Very influential
 * Moderately influential